JSpaceTeam/js-yang-model/docs/YangAsDataModelLang.md

 ![](https://github.com/JSpaceTeam/JSpaceTeam.github.io/raw/master/images/js-yang-model/iq_contrail.png)

-In this design, YANG is chosen to define the data model and operations for an IQ service.
-The REST APIs to access the service are generated from the YANG schema according to [RESTCONF](https://tools.ietf.org/html/draft-ietf-netconf-restconf-04) protocol.
+In this design, YANG is chosen to define the data model and operations of an IQ service.
+The REST APIs to access the data model and operations are generated from the YANG schema according to [RESTCONF](https://tools.ietf.org/html/draft-ietf-netconf-restconf-04) protocol.
+There are 3 sections in the service YANG definition: a section to defined the data model, a section to define non-CRUD operations supported by the service, and a section to define service notifications.

+In order to leverage Contrail infrastructure, the data model defined in the service YANG needs to follow the IF-MAP data model semantics (See [Section 3](#section3)).
+The data model section of the service YANG schema is compiled to Contrail IF-MAP XSD, which is then compiled into data model CRUD APIs to be plugged into the Contrail API server.
+The same data model section is also compiled to the Service REST API to access the data model with ability to do paging, filtering, sorting on top of basic CRUD APIs supported by the Contrail API server.

+The non-CRUD operation section of the service YANG are compiled to REST API stubs to be implemented with service specific business logic.
+The business logic can access the data model via Contrail API Server and listen for data model changes via RabbitMQ.

-###3.
-Contrail IF-MAP Data Model Semantics
+###3. <a name="section3"></a>Contrail IF-MAP Data Model Semantics
 This section intends to give an introduction to Contrail IF-MAP data model semantics.
 The main advantages of defining service data model with such semantics are
 - The data model can be easily mapped to key-value scale-out database such as Cassandra.
 - REST API (and its implementation) to access the data model can be generated from data model schema.